 One Month Out

 Get those hiking boots out!
 Some hiking boots need to be broken in before you spend all day, every day in them.
 If you just got new boots, don’t wait until you get to camp before you try them on.
 Start walking in them daily and hiking with them on the weekends.
 We’d rather see slightly used boots than brand new ones at Alpengirl!

 Two Weeks Out

 Do a practice run (or should we say practice hike).
 Lace up your hiking boots, pull on your shorts, t-shirt, fleece, hiking socks, and hat, and strap on that pack with about 20 pounds in it.
 Then, head out on the trails with your hiking buddy or your family and see how it all feels.
 If you’ve been doing everything we mentioned above, you should feel like it’s hard, but not so hard that you have to stop every 5 minutes.
 If you feel awful?
 Keep up the training this week and see if you can get a few long hikes in to help your body acclimate right before camp starts.

 One Week Out

 Take a break.
 Don’t hike, bike, or run too hard or too fast this week.
 Get outside and play, but don’t burn yourself out.
 At camp, we’re outdoors all day and if you’ve prepared yourself using this calendar, you won’t need to do much this week anyway - you're ready to go.
-See you at the airport!
+See you soon!